martymcflywa/ecu/year_1/sem_1/CSG1132_communicating_in_an_it_environment/01_week_1/lecture_the_it_professional_and_communication.md

 - Prior learning - previous experiences.

 ##### Task: Dog With Biggest Vocabulary #####
-Watch [Dog with Biggest Vocabulary](http://www.youtube.com/watch?v=M2-1Re6F2UI).
+Watch [Dog with Biggest Vocabulary](http://www.youtube.com/watch?v=M2-1Re6F2UI) video.
 Refer to [Interpreting Messages](#interpreting-messages) for further instructions.

 ### Interpreting Messages ###

 ##### Task: Interpreting Messages #####
-In your group, what is missing from communications that utilise a virtual environment.
+- In your group, what is missing from communications that utilise a virtual environment.
 Do humans interpret messages and react in a similar way to animals?
-Add feedback to week 1 discussion forum. describe possible issues and influences ie gender, age, nationality - language barrier etc.
+Add feedback to week 1 discussion forum.
+- Describe possible issues and influences ie gender, age, nationality - language barrier etc.

+##### Answer #####
+To do...

+### Noise ###

-Noise - impedes effective communication
+Noise is anything that impedes effective communication.

-- distorts meaning of meaning intended by source
+- Distorts meaning of meaning intended by source.
-- syntactic noise produces technical distortion of messages
+- Syntactic noise produces technical distortion of messages.
-- semantic noise distorts the meaning of the message (interpretation and understanding).
-May be brought about by lack of communication skills, knowledge, attitudes or cultural differences
+- Semantic noise distorts the meaning of the message (interpretation and understanding).
+May be brought about by lack of communication skills, knowledge, attitudes or cultural differences.
-- we will looking at techniques to reduce the samntic noise of your communications
+- We will looking at techniques to reduce the semantic noise of **your** communications.

-Skills - Information Literacy
+### Skills - Information Literacy ###

-- knowing the right questions to ask to solve an information need
+- Knowing the right questions to ask to solve an information need.
-- knowing how to use all the information tools available to meet this need
+- Knowing how to use all the information tools available to meet this need.
-- being able to identify good quality, relevant information
+- Being able to identify good quality, relevant information.
-- knowing the scope and boundaries of information systems
+- Knowing the scope and boundaries of information systems.
-- being able to collate, manage, interpret, analyse and understand this information
+- Being able to collate, manage, interpret, analyse and understand this information.
-- so that it may be reused to create new information that becomes part of your knowledge base
+- So that it may be reused to create new information that becomes part of your knowledge base.

+##### Task: Interpreting Messages #####
-** task - are you an information literate person? if so, what makes you literate? what areas exist for improvement.
+Are you an information literate person?
+If so, what makes you literate?
+What areas exist for improvement.
 Add feedback to Week 1 discussion forum.

+##### Answer #####
+To do...